gitbls/sdm/Docs/Disk-Encryption.md

 * You must use `ssh root@address`.
 The username `root` is important, as that's how SSH is configured in the initramfs
 * You can use `ssh root@hostname` if DNS (not MDNS) on your network is set up correctly for resolving local host names.
 * You will not be able to SSH using ".local" names when initramfs SSH is running; avahi is not running in the initramfs so the system is unknown to MDNS (that's the protocol that is used for ".local")
-* If your local network does not have a properly-configured DNS server, you'll need to use `ssh root@ ip.ad.dd.rs`
+* If your local network does not have a properly-configured DNS server, you'll need to use `ssh root@ip.ad.dd.rs`
 * WiFi is not supported for the SSH initramfs connection

 ## Unlocking rootfs with a USB Keyfile Disk